-Kiddush Basics plus 5-6 dishes, including cold and hot items (kugel, blintz soufflÃ©, baked ziti, potato knishes, etc.) Fruit platter for the dessert table, additional and/or specialty desserts
+Kiddush Basics plus 5-6 dishes, including cold and hot items (kugel, blintz soufflÃ©, baked ziti, potato knishes, etc.) Cut fruit for the dessert table, additional and/or specialty desserts (sheet cake, trifle, etc.)

 Due to their cost, some foods are add-on items only, and are not reduced in cost on the percentage scale.
-Examples are items such as lox platters, trout salad, cheese platters, cakes or cupcakes from an outside source (such as the kosher bakery at Byerlyâ€™s in St. Louis Park), etc. These will be billed on a cost basis above the charge for whatever level Kiddush they are added to.
+Examples are items such as lox platters, smoked trout salad, cheese platters, cakes or cupcakes from an outside source (such as the kosher bakery at Byerlyâ€™s in St. Louis Park), etc. These will be billed on a cost basis above the charge for whatever level Kiddush they are added to.
 (Lox and sliced vegetables for 225 people, for example, costs around $350 before any labor.)

 If youâ€™re interested in sponsoring a Kiddush, or have questions about sponsoring, get in touch with me.
 Maybe youâ€™re putting together a group who are all fans of a particular team, or went to college in the same area, or just want to celebrate winter being over.
 Maybe you want to join in a Kiddush celebrating birthdays or anniversaries, or a group of people are observing yahrzeits for loved ones.
 Maybe you have another idea you want to try out.
-Whatever the case, get in touch with me, and Iâ€™ll work with you to set up the date for the Kiddush, to figure out what foods you want to have, and to communicate that information to our kitchen supervisor and to our mashgiach on the Shabbat morning kitchen crew.
+Whatever the case, get in touch with me, and Iâ€™ll work with you to set up the date for the Kiddush, to figure out what foods you want to have, and to communicate that information to our kitchen supervisor and to our Shabbat morning kitchen crew.